The buying landscape has changed in B2B manufacturing

-These four photos represent the ways in which so many manufacturers have approached new sales development over the past decade (or in the cases of images A, B and C, since the beginning of time!):
+These four photos represent the ways most manufacturers have approached new sales development over the past decade (or in the cases of images A, B and C, since the beginning of time!):

 First of all, kudos to those of you who have successfully built your companies on the backs of these go-to-market methods.
 Your success to date is a testament to the fact that you have something your audience needs and you’ve figured out how to construct a profitable business around it.